94% of Brits are More Likely to Make an Online Purchase Due to Free Delivery

 Every year consumers in Great Britain overbuy by at least 10% to return items and avoid non-refundable delivery fees.
 This means many of us are making unnecessary purchases at the retailer’s cost.
 Plus, many Brits would rather spend up to 10% more to meet a minimum spend requirement for free delivery than pay a set fee, even though this may sometimes eclipse the set fee.
 Again, it is men rather than women who are more likely to spend over 10% extra to do so, along with those aged between 18 and 24 years old.

-A real show of how far Brits are willing to go in order to avoid delivery charges is that 55% said they’d rather buy internationally and experience longer waiting times, if it meant that they could avoid a hefty delivery fee.
-This time, men are more open to the idea of buying internationally to save money on delivery costs, as are those in the 25 to 34 age category (75% said they would compared to just 35% of over 65s).
-The younger generation are also more impatient, with under 35s prioritising quick delivery, while 45 to 54-year-olds are more willing to wait, with some stating that waiting an extra seven days for items is fine if the delivery is free.
+A real show of how far Brits are willing to go in order to avoid delivery charges is that 55% said they’d rather buy internationally and experience longer waiting times if it meant that they could avoid a hefty delivery fee.
+This time, men are more open to the idea of buying internationally to save money on delivery costs, as are those in the 25 to 34 age category (75% said they would be compared to just 35% of over 65s).
+The younger generation is also more impatient, with under 35s prioritising quick delivery, while 45 to 54-year-olds are more willing to wait, with some stating that waiting an extra seven days for items is fine if the delivery is free.

 These results show that delivery costs have a real effect on British consumers’ decisions to buy items online.
 As it can be a real incentive for the majority, in order to improve sales most online retailers could benefit from offering free delivery, with the majority of consumers prioritising this over speed.